 Restrict access to sensitive Elasticsearch documents or fields according to user’s roles.

 The JMX feature exposes Elasticsearch statistics over JMX, allowing to monitor both Cassandra and Elasticsearch indices within a single JMX monitoring tool.
 The JMX monitoring is compatible with the Cassandra pluggable metric reporter and can periodically push JMX statistics to InfluxDB or Prometheus and build dashboard with grafana.
 Finally, JMX allows to gracefully enable/disabled search on a node for maintenance operations.

-The AAA feature provides Elasticsearch user authentication, role-based access control, and audit trail for Elasticsearch.
+Elassandra Enterprise provides Elasticsearch user authentication, role-based access control, and audit trail for Elasticsearch.
 User authentication and authorization relies on the underlying Cassandra authenticator and role-based authorizer, thus providing unified security for both Cassandra and Elasticsearch.
 Elassandra Enterprise also include a Cassandra LDAP Authenticator.
 Accounting can be done in a flat file on every nodes, or in a Cassandra table that you can index in Elasticsearch to get a per user report.

 In order to protect sensitive data, the Elasticsearch Content-Based Security allows you to restrict access of some Elasticsearch documents (Document-Level Security) or some document fields (Field-Level Security) according to user’s roles.